ggstripchart(data = fig3d,

 Notes

-2. The formula includes the addition of a random factor ((1|id)) even though there really is no random factor in this model.
+aov_4 because this functions uses a linear model formula argument (specifically, that used in the lme4 package), which is consistent with the rest of this text.(1|id)) even though there really is no random factor in this model.
 See Section @ref(oneway-paired-t) below for a brief explanation of a random factor.
 The random factor (the factor variable “id” created in the line before the fit model line) identifies the individual mouse from which the response variable was measured.
-Because the response was only measured once on each individual mouse, “id” is not really a random factor but the addition of this in the model formula is necessary for the aov_4 function to work.
+Because the response was only measured once on each individual mouse, “id” is not really a random factor but the addition of this in the model formula is necessary for the aov_4 function to work.The car package has the extremely useful Anova function although using it is a bit like doing brain surgery having only watched a youtube video.

 type3 <- list(treatment = contr.sum)